 Owning a dog gives great pleasure and companionship to many.
 However, with ownership comes responsibilities beyond just making sure the dog is fed, looked after and exercised.
 Everyone thinks that dog mess is disgusting.
-This leaflet sets out your responsibilities as a dog owner and how you can do your bit to reduce dog mess and keep the environment cleaner for all of us.
+The below sets out your responsibilities as a dog owner and how you can do your bit to reduce dog mess and keep the environment cleaner for all of us.

 Toilet training your dog

-A puppy needs to go to the toilet very often so start by putting him outside in a suitable place when you think he needs to go.
-Keep repeating this and when successful, praise him.
-If you can’t get outside, use a litter tray.
+A puppy needs to go to the toilet very often so start by putting him or her outside in a suitable place when you think he needs to go.
+Keep repeating this and when successful, praise them.
+If you can't get outside, use a litter tray.

 Get your dog used to a routine.
-Have regular times when you take him out, for instance in the morning after meals and in the evening.
+Have regular times when you take him or her out, for instance in the morning after meals and in the evening.

 Going on command

-Use a command word (“clean” or “busy”) just as he is about to go to the toilet so he associates this with going.
-Always use the same tone of voice and if successful praise him once he has finished.
-By training him you can get him to go where you want him to – instead of places that are not suitable.
+Use a command word ("clean" or "busy") just as he or she is about to go to the toilet so he or she associates this with going.
+Always use the same tone of voice and if successful praise once he or she has finished.
+By training, you can get him or her to go where you want him or her to - instead of places that are not suitable.

 Scoop the poop when you're out and about